-Within employment, the Town commits to the following:
+Within information and communication, the Town commits to work on these priority projects:

 Accessibility Foundations Training for all staff

 The Nova Scotia Accessibility Directorate has created a comprehensive training program that shares important information about accessibility.
 A Town employee is a certified trainer and over the next three years, Town staff will be offered this training opportunity.